dageron20/geometric_lib/docs/README.md

 Now the formula for the perimeter of a rectangle is written correctly The function calculates the area and perimeter of a rectangle using two input numbers
+1) Takes a and b - sides of a rectangle, outputs the area of ​​the rectangle
+2) Takes a and b - sides of a rectangle, outputs the perimeter of ​​the rectangle

 ## Square